imran-sony/classification-diabetes_detection/README.md

 cd classification-diabetes_detection

-Run the notebook or script to train and evaluate models.
+Run the notebook to train and evaluate models.